phuong-ta/TodoApp/README.md

 # TodoApp
-TodoApp using Laravel 8 Sanctum for backend and React for frondend
+TodoApp using Laravel 8 Sanctum for backend and React for frontend